-Plan Administrator: AAAS, Inc. The organization that sponsors the plan and is responsible for its overall administration.
-The plan is covered under ERISA.
-The group referred to in this definition is the "administrator" and "sponsor" of the plan within the meaning of section 3(16) of ERISA.
+Plan Administrator: The group that sponsors the plan and is responsible for its overall administration.
+If the plan is covered under ERISA, the group referred to in this definition is the "administrator" and "sponsor" of the plan within the meaning of section 3(16) of ERISA.

-Plan Sponsor: AAAS, the organization referred to in this definition is administrator of the Plan within the meaning defined in Section 3(16) of ERISA.
+Plan Sponsor: AAAS, Inc. an organization referred to in this definition as administrator of the plna within the meaning defined in Section 3 (16) of ERISA.